PeachScript/vue-infinite-loading/README.md

 When the `InfiniteLoading` component received this event, it will display the no more data tips.

 #### $InfiniteLoading:reset
 When the `InfiniteLoading` component received this event, it will reset itself, and the `on-infinite` function will be called.
+Maybe you need it when you use the component in some UI component like filter tabs.

 ### Slots